xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 ## Words Explain

+**blotto**
+> No, blotto is not a commonly used word in everyday conversation.
+It’s a slang term meaning very drunk and was more popular in the early to mid-20th century.
+Nowadays, people are more likely to say wasted, hammered, smashed, or plastered instead.

 **Frieze**: A decorative horizontal band, often found on walls or buildings.
 **Truant**: A person who stays away from school or work without permission.